GCsabi/proton-connect/README.md

 ## usage
 ```
-$ ./proton-connect.py -h
+$ proton-connect -h
-usage: proton-connect.py [-h] [-v] {init,list,connect} ...
+usage: proton-connect [-h] [-v] {init,list,connect} ...

 proton-connect.
 A wrapper-script for the ProtonVPN.

 positional arguments:
   {init,list,connect}
     init               Initialize proton-connect.
-This will download the
+This will show you where to
-                       openVPN configuration files and let you set up your
+                       download the openVPN configuration files and helps you
-                       credentials.
+                       set up your credentials.
     list               List available VPNs, grouped by country.
     connect            Connect to ProtonVPN.